 Types of Giving Vehicles

 - Private Foundation – These are charitable structures where the majority of the capital comes from a single source, like a family or family business.
 The purpose of these structures is to fund other charitable organizations.
-It is important to note, that while they are called PRIVATE foundations, they are not outside of the public domain.
+It is important to note, that we call them PRIVATE foundations, they are not outside of the public domain.
 Board information as well as past donations are available searchable on government websites.

 - Public Foundation – These are charitable structures where the capital comes from multiple sources and the activities may be to fund other charities or to run their own programs/services.